Get to grip with the important bits

 What is Asto?

-Asto is a mobile app that makes it easier for you to take control of your business, make more informed decisions about your finances, and help your business thrive, helping with your bookkeeping and keeping your cashflow positive.
+Asto makes it easier to take control of your business and help your business thrive, by simplifying your bookkeeping and helping to keep your cashflow positive.

 Is the app on Android as well?